marialee222/real-time-bus-tracker/README.md

 ### Improvements
 Updates made to enhance user experience and functionality:
-- code was separated into functions for readability (JS)
+- code was separated into functions for readability
-- set the height of the map to be 100% of the viewpoint height (CSS)
+- set the height of the map to be 100% of the viewpoint height
-- button styling (CSS)
+- button styling
-- cursor pointer (CSS)
+- cursor pointer
-- button hover animation (CSS)
+- button hover animation
-- moved script tags to the end of the <body> section (HTML)
+- moved script tags to the end of the <body> section
-- updated button label (HTML)
+- updated button label
-- created a line layer to visually represent the bus route on the map (JS)
+- created a line layer to visually represent the bus route on the map

 ## How to Run